Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 >     }

 * Information populated using `@TestPlan` annotation is used in logging.
-* Each new test case execution will print test plan in log file and then all the logs will be appended so user can easily identify which logs belogs to which test cases.
+* Each new test case execution will print test plan in log file and then all the logs will be appended so user can easily identify which logs belongs to which test cases.
 * If `@TestPlan` annotation is populated correctly then user can use generate test plan function to output a test plan for entire suite.

 >		// for all test cases in project